azurecrystalz/azurecrystalz.github.io/source/_posts/runrun-calamity.md

   {% endbubble %}

   {% bubble Wataru %}
-    Yesterday, I was able to run into Tenma-kun skipping happily down the hallway, but yesterday he was not Tenma-kun.
+    Yesterday, I ran into Tenma-kun skipping happily down the hallway, but yesterday he was not Tenma-kun.
   {% endbubble %}

   {% bubble HiMERU %}